Ghosticollis/GhostiBlacklistItems/README.md

 if you use command "scan for table 5250" you will get where you misinput the values for example in this case it was "Fishing zombie", so simply you go to Fishing zombie, and re-enter ID of valid spawn table.

-please note: when you planning to use this commands it is recomended to set "enable filtering" to "false" at the module config file

 Greetings